Prodigy Network 2023 Comprehensive Review

 Prodigy Network specializes in New York City commercial real estate.
 Previous deals involved short-term luxury rentals and mixed used developments involving co-working, community spaces, apartments and retail.
 (More on these in the "pros and cons" section).

-IMPORTANT UPDATE: since the below update, investors have reported a 40% loss on the AKA Wall Street deal, and the lack of all distributions on another.
+Previous update: Investors have reported a 40% loss on the AKA Wall Street deal, and the lack of all distributions on another.
 Additionally, the principals are pointing at each other and blaming the other for misappropriating $2.5 million of investor money.
 As such, this has been downgraded to the lowest rating of "challenged" with a 1/10 rating.
 Click here for more information on all of these things.

 (The original review is being kept here for historical purposes, below).